mayarachew/IEEE-CIS-Fraud-Detection/README.md

 - The probability that an online transaction is fraudulent is denoted by the binary target 'isFraud'.

 ## Objective
-Predicting the probability that an online transaction is fraudulent, using visualization techniques.
+Predicting the probability that an online transaction is fraudulent, using classification and visualization techniques.